orcfax/orcfax-examples/README.md

 `--sum` will condense the output.

-## Dapps
+## DApps

-### Navigating dapps
+### Navigating dApps

-Each dapp has its own subdirectory structured as follows:
+Each dApp has its own subdirectory structured as follows:

 ```
 $tree -L 1